Rehabilitation of contracted front hooves and asymetrical hind hooves of a Quarter horse gelding

 Use: recreational riding

 Hoof condition on the 27.5.2021: The hooves had a convex front wall and very low, underrun contracted heels.
 At the hind hooves, the gelding overloaded the outer walls and the hooves gave the impression that they were tipping out.
 The condition of the hind hooves greatly influenced the horse’s stance.
 The horse often stood with its hooves close together and stepped under.
 The farrier recommended shoeing the horse, explaining that he would use two re-shoes to straighten the gelding’s hind hooves.
 The owner preferred barefoot rehabilitation.
+P3Trim applied every 4 weeks from now on.

 The photos can be magnified by open them in a new window